Prenuptial Agreements Attorneys in Encino

 At Aharonov & Revy Family Law, when we draft our clients’ premarital agreements, we pay close attention to the concerns, needs, and goals of each party.
 This enables us to create a contract that allows both individuals to feel comfortable heading toward the altar.

 Dial (818) 960-1330 now to obtain qualified legal assistance.
-Our family law attorneys serve clients throughout all of Los Angeles and the San Fernando Valley.
+Our prenuptial agreement attorneys serve clients throughout all of Los Angeles and the San Fernando Valley.

 “Going to Aharonov & Revy was the best decision I have made.”- Emma

 “Experience and understanding of the law to give great advice and show you a way to help make your dark path bright again.”- Aaron